 - 1. Provide location plan and simplified one-line diagram of the plant and station facilities.
 For staged projects, please indicate future generation, transmission circuits, etc. - 2.
 Finalize and specify your Interconnection Service evaluation election for the Class Year Interconnection Facilities Study.
-Developer should specify either Energy Resource Interconnection Service ("ERIS") alone, both ERIS and some MW level of Capacity Resource Interconnection Service ("CRIS") not to exceed the nameplate capacity of your facility, or CRIS only (e.g., if your facility is already interconnected taking only ERIS, you may elect to be evaluated for CRIS at a MW level you specify, not to exceed the nameplate capacity of your facility or, if your facility is already interconnected taking ERIS and CRIS, you may elect an increase of CRIS, not to exceed the nameplate capacity of your facility).
-Evaluation election:
+Developer should specify either Energy Resource Interconnection Service ("ERIS") alone, both ERIS and some MW level of Capacity Resource Interconnection Service ("CRIS") or CRIS only (e.g., if your facility is already interconnected taking only ERIS, you may elect to be evaluated for CRIS only); provided however, that CRIS requests are subject to the limits specified in Section 25.8.1 of Attachment S to the ISO OATT Evaluation election:

 ERIS:

 CRIS:

-3. Proposed S Schedule:
+3. Proposed Schedule:

-Begin (Construction Date:
+Begin Construction Date:

-In-Serv rice Date:
+In-Service Date:

-Initial S Synchronization Date:
+Initial Synchronization Date:

-Genera tion Testing Date:
+Generation Testing Date:

-Comm ercial Operation Date:
+Commercial Operation Date: